ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/29_Graph-BFS/README.md

 - **15-puzzle**.
 Advanced Solution: [Iteratively Deepening Search (IDS)](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search)
 	- In IDS, a **depth-limited** version of depth-first search is run repeatedly with increasing depth limits until the goal is found.
-	- If the number of vertexes in a graph increases exponentially, we need to use Depth-First Search because DFS does not have to save the list of vertexes to visit so it can save much memory space.
+	- If the number of vertices in a graph increases exponentially, we need to use Depth-First Search because DFS does not have to save the list of vertices to visit so it can save much memory space.
 	- Its time complexity is `O(b^d)`.
 	- When the shortest path to target state is _d_ and branching factor is _b_, the number of visits is defined as `(d+1) * b^0 + d * b^1 + (d-1) * b^2 + ... + 2 * b^(d-1) + 1 * b^d`.
 	- Desc: The first start vertex (like root) is visited (d + 1) times.
-And then, there are _b_ vertexes and the each vertex is visited d times.
+And then, there are _b_ vertices and the each vertex is visited d times.
 	- Its space complexity is `O(d)`, and it is more efficient than Bidirectional Search.

 	``` c++